She is not an AI assistant. She is the system that holds your family's life.

 This is not just about homeschool logistics.
 The ripple effects of a family with more margin are real and they are significant.

-Marriages will be protected
+Marriages and partnerships will be protected

-Kids will get more of their mom
+Kids will get more of their parent

 Homeschool families will not burn out